China Sourcing Agents

 How does Beijing's NMPA presence help with medical device sourcing and registration? +

 The National Medical Products Administration (NMPA) is headquartered in Beijing, which creates a concrete logistical advantage for medical device registration.
 Beijing-based regulatory consultants and registration agents have established working relationships with NMPA reviewers, familiarity with the administrative procedures, and faster access to clarification when submissions have questions.
 For Class II and Class III medical devices — which require NMPA review and approval before sale in China, and which are increasingly required to demonstrate local manufacturing or registration for government procurement eligibility — having a Beijing-based liaison significantly reduces back-and-forth delays.
-The Zhongguancun Life Sciences Park and Beijing Biomedical Industry Base also offer expedited pathways through the Beijing Municipal Drug Administration for pilot programs and innovative medical device designation.
+The Zhongguancun Life Sciences Park and Beijing Biomedical Industry Base also offer expedited pathways through the Beijing Municipal Drug Administration for pilot programs and medical device designation for novel technologies.
 If your sourcing project involves imaging equipment, diagnostic devices, or health tech hardware intended for the Chinese market or manufactured by Beijing-based medtech companies, engaging with the NMPA through Beijing channels is the practical path.

 Should I source medical devices and health tech hardware from Beijing or Shenzhen? +

 Beijing and Shenzhen serve different roles in the medical device supply chain and are not direct substitutes.
 Shenzhen is where manufacturing happens: it has the densest concentration of medical device contract manufacturers, PCBA houses capable of medical-grade IPC Class 3 assembly, and component suppliers for sensors, displays, and connectivity modules.
 Shenzhen factories can move quickly from prototype to production.
 Beijing is where the R&D originates and where the regulatory pathway lives: major medtech R&D institutes (Tsinghua, Peking University, CAMS — Chinese Academy of Medical Sciences), imaging and diagnostic innovation companies, and NMPA headquarters are all in Beijing.
 The practical workflow for most medical device sourcing projects is: engage Beijing for R&D relationships, technology licensing, and NMPA regulatory strategy; execute manufacturing verification and supplier audits in Shenzhen, Dongguan, or Suzhou.
-We coordinate both sides of this workflow so you are not managing two separate city relationships independently.
+We act as your procurement partner to coordinate both sides of this workflow so you are not managing two separate city relationships independently.

 Is Beijing actually useful for electronics sourcing, or is it all R&D? +